WRSimulator/documentation/docs/en/simulator.md

 ### drawing editing

-- At present, there is no 'tool' for converting previous schematics into simulable schematics.
+- At present, there is no 'tool' for converting previous schematics into simulation schematics.
 - Line width for conductors is fixed.
 - Only the 'Arial' font is supported.
 - Left' text alignment only.